 Needs met also applies to mobile results.
 From the guide, “Needs Met rating tasks ask you to focus on mobile user needs and think about how helpful and satisfying the results is for the mobile users.”

-The Needs Met guidelines go from Fails to Meet, Slightly Meets, Moderately Meets, Highly Meets, or Fully Meets a users needs.
-And the Needs Met category also dramatically changes depending on the type of query and the location.
+The Needs Met guidelines go from: Fails to Meet, Slightly Meets, Moderately Meets, Highly Meets, or Fully Meets a user’s needs.
+The Needs Met category also dramatically changes depending on the type of query and the location.
 There could be dozens of different meanings behind a search query, and the results will vary depending on the search and where it originates from.
+As long as a website meets it’s requirements of serving its purpose and intent, the needs should be met by Google raters.

 A common thread throughout all of these categories is E-A-T. We’ve written before about why it’s important to E-A-T when it comes to Google search results.
 It stands for Expertise, Authoritativeness, and Trustworthiness.
 The entire document on Google Search Quality Rater Guidelines is filled with E-A-T references.
-It’s clearly very important, and something you should keep in mind with every single page on your website.
+E-A-T is clearly very important for SEO, and something you should keep in mind with every single page on your website.

 The Search Quality Rater Guidelines have dozens if not hundreds of E-A-T references.
 Clearly, this topic matters a lot to Google.